Does the $\ell_1$-norm Learn a Sparse Graph under Laplacian Constrained Graphical Models?: Proposed Method

 \section{Proposed Method}

-In this section, we first present an unexpected behavior of the $\ell_1$-norm in learning a sparse graph under Laplacian constrained GGM.
-Then, we propose a nonconvex penalized maximum likelihood estimation method by solving a sequence of weighted $\ell_1$-norm sub-problems, and develop a projected gradient descent algorithm to solve each sub-problem.
-Finally, we present the theoretical results in the analysis of the estimation error and algorithm convergence of the proposed method.
+In this section, we first focus on sparse connected graph learning.
+In Section \ref{Sec L1}, we present an unexpected behavior of the $\ell_1$-norm in learning a sparse connected graph under the Laplacian constrained GGM.
+Then, in Section \ref{Sec proposed algorithm}, we introduce the nonconvex sparsity penalty, and propose a new estimator by solving a sequence of weighted $\ell_1$-norm penalized sub-problems.
+We further develop a projected gradient descent algorithm with backtracking line search to solve each sub-problem.